 Do your students know the consequences of spending a lot of time online?
 Too much internet use can result in diminished mental health, lower grades and damaged friendships.
 They may not be aware of how blue light disrupts their sleep patterns.
 They may not understand how to practice self-reflection to check in on their own digital health and wellness.
 The key is education.

-Checki-in: Students can ask themselves, “Do I feel happy when I’m online?” or try to notice and track when they feel anxious about what they’re missing online.
+Students can ask themselves, “Do I feel happy when I’m online?” or try to notice and track when they feel anxious about what they’re missing online.